ESSEC Business School: 1970–1990

 With these reforms in place, the number of students grew, straining the school's facilities.
-The school occupied three amphitheatres at the ICP.
+The school occupied three amphitheaters at the ICP.
 In 1965, a commission was set up to consider moving the school to a new location.
-Projects were planned in Bagneux or Gentilly, which were ultimately abandoned.
-On 5 July 1967, a decision was taken by ESSEC to move to a new site in the town of Cergy-Pontoise where the current campus is located.
+Projects were planned in Bagneux, Hauts-de-Seine or Gentilly, which were ultimately abandoned.
+On 5 July 1967, a decision was taken by ESSEC to move to a new site in the town of Cergy-Pontoise, where the current campus is located.
 In 1971, administrative services were moved to Raspail Boulevard.

 During this time, ESSEC separated from the ICP.
-In 1968, the latter recognised the financial and administrative independence of the school.
-In 1969, the ESSEC group was founded, consisting of the school, CERESSEC, a Research Center and ISSEC, an institute for executives.
-ICP retained one-third of the seats on the Board of Directors, and the appointment of the school director still had to be approved by the ICP rector.
+In 1968, the latter recognized the financial and administrative independence of the school.
+In 1969, the ESSEC group was founded, consisting of the school, CERESSEC, a research center, and ISSEC (an institute for executives).
+ICP retained one-third of the seats on the board of directors, and the appointment of the school director still had to be approved by the ICP rector.

-The move to Cergy-Pontoise polarised the community.
+The move to Cergy-Pontoise polarized the community.
 It was less well received by students due to the lack of public transportation to the area.
 Some teachers opposed the move, fearing a potential replacement of faculty members.
-The new school extended and included a large amphitheatre with 300 seats, eight small 80-seat amphitheatres equipped with closed circuit television, a computer centre, a large language laboratory, a library, a sports hall, a restaurant and 48 classrooms.
+The new school extended and included a large amphitheater with 300 seats, eight small 80-seat amphitheaters equipped with closed circuit television, a computer center, a large language laboratory, a library, a sports hall, a restaurant and 48 classrooms.
 Its reception areas (foyers, cafeterias, and a chapel) were to be available to the public in Cergy.
 Student housing was made available nearby.

 Before 1971, ESSEC relied mainly on executives working in companies as its teaching staff.
 However, the school started to set up its permanent faculty.
 Grants awarded by FNEGE to finance studies of young professors or executives in the United States who wished to return to teaching to fill the French "management gap" allowed ESSEC to build a pool of qualified teachers.
 In 1972, nine out of twenty professors were former ESSECs who had completed their training in the United States.
 The arrival of FNEGE Fellows, who had returned from the United States, stimulated a curriculum reform.
 A core curriculum was set up in the first year based on fundamentals while an à la carte curriculum was introduced from the second year and is still in effect today.
 The minimum internship length was raised to 12 months.
 Application numbers grew from 700 candidates in 1960 to 2,800 in 1973.